Content-Hub-Hero.jpg

 How to Identify What Equipment Was Used to Profile a Concrete Floor along with some pros and cons for each method.

-Concrete floors are often prepared or "profiled" using specialized equipment to achieve specific surface textures and finishes, If you're new to the world of concrete construction or maintenance and repair, understanding how to identify what equipment was used to profile a concrete floor is a necessary skill to develop.
+Concrete floors are often prepared or "profiled" using specialized equipment to achieve specific surface textures and finishes.
+If you're new to the world of concrete construction or maintenance and repair, understanding how to identify what equipment was used to profile a concrete floor is a necessary skill to develop.

 The reason? because depending on what the desired finish on the floor is to be, some methods are much more appropriate than others.
 In this guide, we'll walk you through the key steps and tips to help you recognize the telltale signs of different profiling methods.